-→ FOR MORE INFORMATION about histoplasmosis, visit cdc.gov/fungal/diseases/histoplasmosis.
-Go to humanesociety.org/bats to learn more about bats.
+For more information about histoplasmosis, visit cdc.gov/ histoplasmosis/about/index.html.
+Go to humaneworld.org/bats to learn more about bats.

 Black bears

 Seeing a bear in a residential area can be frightening to the public-here are some tips for common questions you might get.